jmrecodes/domain-registration-dns-guide/README.md

 1.  **[Domain Registration Basics](./domain-registration.md)**: What is a domain name and how do you get one?
 This guide covers the essential first step.

-2.  **[DNS Fundamentals](./dns-basics.md)**: Learn about the Domain Name System (DNS), the "phonebook of the internet" that translates human-friendly domain names into computer-friendly IP addresses.
+2.  **[DNS Fundamentals](./dns-basics.md)**: Learn about the "phonebook of the internet."
+This guide covers DNS basics and how to point your domain and subdomains to different servers (e.g., website on GitHub Pages, blog on a GCP VM).

 3.  **[Setting Up a Google Cloud VM](./gcp-vm-setup.md)**: A practical guide to creating your own virtual machine in the cloud using Google Cloud's Compute Engine.